-When a tag set is selected, note the 'only one tag in the tag set can be active' checkbox.
+When a tag set is selected, note the 'tag set only allows one tag to be checked' checkbox.
 Checking this option is perfect for those tag sets which represent a specific state or status.
 Choosing a tag in this set will automatically turn off the previously associated tag from this set.